uidaholib/dds-student-workflow/content/3-metadata.md

 ##### source
 - The physical source of the material being scanned.
-- Sometimes this is a single physical collection here at U of I, sometimes it is pieces of another collection presented in a different collection.
-This will also be the call number, collection number or the physical reference of the item, so people are able to find the item in person if they want to.
+- Sometimes this is a single physical collection here at U of I and sometimes this is from several collections.
+- This will also be the call number, collection number or the physical reference of the item, so people are able to find the item in person if they want to.
 - Generally follows the pattern "collection name, organization name".
 - Example value: `PG 5, University of Idaho Library Special Collections and Archives`